Mitsuboshi Colors

 Mitsuboshi Colors (三ツ星カラーズ, Mitsuboshi Karāzu) is a Japanese manga series written and illustrated by Katsuwo.
-The manga was serialized in ASCII Media Works' Monthly Comic Dengeki Daioh magazine from 2014 to June 27, 2020.
+The manga was serialized in ASCII Media Works' Dengeki Daioh magazine from 2014 to 2020.
 An anime television series adaptation directed by Tomoyuki Kawamura and produced by Silver Link aired between January and March 2018.

 Premise

 Set in Ueno, the series follows three elementary school girls named Yui, Sat-chan and Kotoha, who form an organization known as "The Colors".
 Together, they perform various deeds and errands to protect the peace in their town.